 More about this option: In order to set a balanced budget for the 2021/22 budget year, the council had agreed to limit the budget to £1,000 per member with a view to the budget being reintroduced for 2022/23.
-However, given the current budget savings requirement that the council must meet to set a balanced budget, it is proposed that this budget now be removed altogether.
+However, given the current budget savings requirement that the council must meet to set a balanced budget, it is proposed that this budget now be removed on an ongoing basis, which continues to allow for the £1,000 per member allocation to remain.